mosse-security/mcsi-library/docs/ways-of-working/reporting.md

 1. **Identify the Central Topic:** Place the main focus of your report at the center of the star.
 This could be a specific cybersecurity incident, a policy review, or a system assessment.

-2. **Generate the Six W's:** Begin by framing questions around the six basic W's: Who, What, When, Where, Why, and How.
+2. **Generate Questions:** Begin by framing questions around the five basic W's: Who, What, When, Where, Why, and also How!
 For instance:

     - Who was impacted by the security breach?
     - What methods were used in the attack?